Difference Between kVA and kW

 Main Differences Between kVA and kW

-1. Both kVA and kW are units of power and determine how much useful work is done by an electrical appliance or electrical system.
+1. Both kVA and kW are power units and determine how much useful work an electrical appliance or electrical system does.
 However, kVA states the apparent power while kW states the actual power.

 2. kVA stands for kilo volt-ampere, while kW stands for kilowatt.
-These are both different units of the same quantity, however, represent slightly different aspects of it.
+However, These units of the same quantity represent slightly different aspects.

-3. Both of them determine the amount of work done by an electrical system and the amount of power output supplied by it.
-But while kVA is a measure of the theoretical power output of the appliance is ideal conditions, kW is a measure of the actual power output of the system in non-ideal practical conditions, as only a portion of the power is available in this case.
+3. Both determine the amount of work an electrical system does and the amount of power output supplied.
+But while kVA is a measure of the theoretical power output of the appliance in ideal conditions, kW is a measure of the actual power output of the system in non-ideal practical conditions, as only a portion of the power is available in this case.

-5. kVA can be converted to kW by multiplying the power factor with it, while kW can be converted to kVA by dividing it with the power factor.
+5. kVA can be converted to kW by multiplying the power factor with it, while kW can be converted to kVA by dividing it by the power factor.

 Difference Between kVA and kW